Teddy-Li/MulVOIEL/README.md

-# MuVOIEL: Multi-Valent Open IE with LLaMA
+# MulVOIEL: Multi-Valent Open IE with LLaMA

 This repository presents a strong Open Information Extraction (Open IE) model, based on LLaMA LLMs and LoRA fine-tuning.
 The model is capable of extracting multi-valent relations (with >2 arguments).